-Everyone has had encounters with automated telephone response systems and experienced the frustration of having to repeat voice commands multiple times before finally asking to speak to a service representative.
-Many large companies have become so focused on optimizing their business processes and systems that they have become all too willing to forget about cultivating emotional connections with customers.
-But in order to detect and respond to shifting customer needs, the authors argue, companies need to show more, not less, empathy with their customers.
-Some companies have found an approach that optimizes business processes and technology, the ability to foster emotional connections and the ability to use data empathetically.
-The authors call this approach softscaling.
+Just about everyone has encountered automated telephone response systems and experienced the frustration of having to repeat voice commands multiple times before finally asking to speak to a service representative.
+It seems that many large companies have become so focused on optimizing their business processes and systems that they have become all too willing to forget about cultivating emotional connections with customers.
+But as global business environments become less predictable, there are serious risks in putting too much emphasis on process and systems.
+In order to detect and respond to shifting customer needs, companies need to show more, not less, empathy with their customers.
+Some companies have found an approach that achieves that — one that joins three important capabilities: the ability to optimize business processes and technology, the ability to foster emotional connections and the ability to use data empathically.
+We call this approach softscaling.